 - Source packaging and other products that have the least footprint on the environment.

-Local Ocean Seafoods has become the premier destination for fresh, local seafood on the Oregon Coast.
-Whether you are coming in for our famous fish tacos or shopping for fresh crab in the fish market, Local Ocean aims to give you the best seafood experience of your life.
-It's our mission, and not a day goes by that we don't hear that directly from our customers.
+Whether you are coming in for our famous fish tacos or shopping for fresh crab in the fish market, Local Ocean aims to give you the best seafood experience of your life, in a setting which reflects the source of what you're eating – the Pacific Ocean, Yaquina Bay and the Yaquina River.

 We take sustainability very seriously here at Local Ocean Seafoods.
 The overwhelming majority of our seafood comes from right across the street, not trucked in from thousands of miles away.
 We also have a robust recycling program.
-We also have a great selection of organic certified wines and use local organic produce when in season.
+We also have a great selection of salmon-safe certified wines.
 We would not be caught dead with farmed salmon or shrimp.

 We also understand that sustainability is about more than just the environment; it’s about economics and equity as well.
 We pay top dollar to our fishermen for the best quality product available.
-We also are active in lobbying for better fishery management, particularly in-river salmon management.
+We also are active in advocacy for better fishery management.

 We are what the media likes to call the new generation of ‘natural capitalists’ or ‘socially responsible business.’
 We know that we need to make a profit to stay in business, but we also recognize that there are limits to the natural capital on which our business depends.
 At the end of the day, we must respect the social and cultural context within which our business operates.